xdep/BlackNET/README.md

      + Add your custom CSS code to css.php
   - Bug Fixes

-  If you have Login loop issues please use this version.
+  If you have Login loop issue on previous releases please update to this version.

   Enjoy
 ```